Asas-Ahmed/Python-Basics-old/README.md

 # Python-Basics
-I created this repository for my personal python revision but you can learn from it!
+I created this repository for my personal python revision but you can learn from it! </br>
+( **I did this Python Program on Version 3.11.150.0** )

 # Table Of Contents